401 Model Performance Metrics

 Beta measures the volatility (risk) of an investment strategy relative to holding a basket of stocks known as the S&P 500.
 A beta of 1 implies the same level of volatility as the S&P 500, while a beta less than 1 implies less risk, and a beta greater than 1 implies more risk.
 Once again, we can see in the chart below that market risk for the 401 Model is significantly lower than that of stocks, and on par with what one would expect from a blended portfolio.

 In this chart, SPY represents the S&P 500, so it has a beta of 1.
-The 401 Model has a beta of 0.59, which means it’s only 59% as volatile as a portfolio of stocks.
-Using this particular method for assessing risk, we can see that the 401 Model’s volatility with respect to the S&P 500 is closer to that of a blended portfolio.
+The 401 Model has a beta of 0.40, which means it’s only 40% as volatile as a portfolio of stocks.
+Using this particular method for assessing risk, we can also see that the 401 Model’s volatility with respect to the S&P 500 is less than that of a blended portfolio.

 At this point you may have noticed that bonds have much less risk than any of the other portfolios here.
 This is to be expected because generally speaking, bonds tend to provide lower returns over time.
 Bonds also share a slight inverse correlation with stocks, which is why you see a negative beta in the chart above.